Dynkin games with Poisson random intervention times: Application to convertible bonds with random intervention times

 In summary, the investor will obtain the following discounted payoff at initial time $t=0$:

 with $\sigma,\tau\in\tilde{\mathcal{R}}_{T_1}(\lambda)$, where

 The investor will choose $\tau\in\tilde{\mathcal{R}}_{T_1}(\lambda)$ to maximize the bond value, while the firm will choose $\sigma\in\tilde{\mathcal{R}}_{T_1}(\lambda)$ to maximize the equity value of the firm by minimizing the bond value.
-This gives rise to a constrained Dynkin game as introduced in section 2.
+This leads to a constrained Dynkin game as introduced in section 2.
 The upper value and lower value of this \emph{constrained convertible bond} are

 Note that the constrained Dynkin game in section 2 does not exactly cover the above constrained convertible bond, since the model in section 2 has a random terminal time $T$, while the convertible bond is perpetual.
+However, in the following proposition, we shall show that when